Autosomal Recessive Inheritance

 child with the disease.
 Or they may find out if they have a brother or a sister with

 an inherited disease and learn they have a recessive gene.
-Once parents have had a
+Once the same parents have

-child with a recessive disease, they have a 1 in 4 chance of having another child
+had a child with a recessive disease, they have a 1 in 4 chance of having another

-with the same disease.
+child with the same disease.
 This is true for every child born after that first child.
-Their

 The birth of a child with a recessive condition is often a total surprise to a family.